-Box Awnings (sometimes referred to as Cassette Awnings) are a more compact design that wind back into an enclosed casing.
-These European style awnings have a smaller track along the casing and require a 4-5mm rope spline.
+Box Awnings (sometimes referred to as Cassette Awnings) are a more compact design that winds back into an enclosed casing.
+These European-style awnings have a smaller track along with the casing and require a 4-5mm rope spline.
 The most common Box Awnings are the Fiamma F45 & F65 range & Thule Omnistor (Please note Dometic have a Box Awning as well as a Roll Out).

 Traditionally privacy screens have come in an 1800mm drop.
-This provides coverage most of the way to the ground on a standard RV with a gap for tie down ropes & pegs.
-However there has been increasing demand for longer screens which can be pegged directly into the ground or to provide extra coverage for awnings set higher up (which is often the case on Off-Road RVs including the popular Jayco Outback Range).
+This provides coverage most of the way to the ground on a standard RV with a gap for tie-down ropes & pegs.
+However, there has been increasing demand for longer screens that can be pegged directly into the ground or to provide extra coverage for awnings set higher up (which is often the case on Off-Road RVs including the popular Jayco Outback Range).

 Thankfully Campsmart recently released a large range of XD (Xtra Drop) Caravan Privacy Screens with a 1950mm drop.